dataflake/Products.LDAPMultiPlugins/README.rst

 is a Zope user folder product that can be extended in modular fashion using so-called plugins.

-The plugins in this package provides a PluggableAuthService-compatible shim around a `LDAPUserFolder <https://productsldapuserfolder.readthedocs.io>`_ instance.
+The plugins in this package provide a PluggableAuthService-compatible shim around a `LDAPUserFolder <https://productsldapuserfolder.readthedocs.io>`_ instance.
 After instantiating a plugin all further configuration is done on the LDAPUserFolder object itself, which is created automatically inside the plugin.